 I was eighteen when I first felt wanderlust, long before I knew there was a word designated to describe the feelings I had after coming home.
 I had just spent a month in Greece with my best friend’s family.
 During this trip I ate sweets in cafes in Athens, roamed the streets of small Greek towns, jumped off of boats into the sea and even attended a huge engagement party (yes, there was lots of broken glass and LOTS of dancing).
 I came home feeling changed, feeling disconnected to my life as it had looked before the adventure.
 Discovering things for the first time was like being a child again.
 It was freedom.
 I had been bitten by the travel bug.

 Six years on, I would say that my love for adventure has just increased.
-My travels have taken me all across the States, all over Canada, to the Caribbean, and to Europe.
+My travels have taken me all across the United States, all over Canada, to the Caribbean, various destinations in Europe, and across the world to Australia and New Zealand.
 But the adventures have changed.
 When I traveled to Greece I had no idea what was in store for me.
 Every new destination was a surprise.

 With the rise of social media, and especially Instagram, travel looks very different.
 With so many places becoming popular through word-of-image, it is hard to find somewhere you feel as though you discovered.
 When you travel to a location you have already seen in pictures, there are expectations set.
 And sometimes that can lead to disappointment.
 It either does not look as great as it did in those fancy Instagram pictures, or there are so many people are you that it is not enjoyable.